-- The Public Health Agency of Canada's National Microbiology Lab (NML) in Winnipeg is performing diagnostic testing for the virus that causes COVID-19. - The NML is working in close collaboration with provincial and territorial public health laboratories to ensure that persons under investigation for the novel coronavirus are confirmed or ruled out through laboratory testing. - Multiple provincial public health laboratories can now test for the novel coronavirus with a very high degree of accuracy. - BC, AB, SK, ON, QC are able to confirm laboratory diagnostics for the virus that causes COVID-19.
+- Our top priority is the health and safety of Canadians. - The Public Health Agency of Canada's National Microbiology Lab (NML) in Winnipeg is performing diagnostic testing for the virus that causes COVID-19. - The NML is working in close collaboration with provincial and territorial public health laboratories to ensure that persons under investigation for the novel coronavirus are confirmed or ruled out through laboratory testing. - Multiple provincial public health laboratories can now test for the novel coronavirus with a very high degree of accuracy. - BC, AB, SK, ON, QC are able to confirm laboratory diagnostics for the virus that causes COVID-19.
 For all other provinces, their results undergo additional testing at NML because this is a previously unknown virus and it is good practice to use additional tests to provide further confirmation of initial laboratory findings. - Presumptive positive cases that are identified through provincial/territorial testing are managed from a public health and infection control perspective in the same manner as confirmed cases. - The Public Health Agency of Canada is in close contact with provincial and territorial counterparts.